gau-nernst/gan/README.md

 WGAN and WGAN-GP:

-- They are not always better than the original GAN loss, while requiring longer training.
-Calculate 2nd order derivative is probably expensive.
 - It is necessary to train Discriminator more than Generator (so that Discriminator is a good EMD estimator given a fixed Generator), otherwise Discriminator may collapse `D(x) = D(G(z))`.
-Also, this leads to longer training.
+- They are not always better than the original GAN loss, while requiring longer training (at least 2x slower).
+Calculate 2nd order derivative is also expensive (for WGAN-GP).

+Relativistic GAN: simple, fast, and excellent results.
+It beats WGAN, WGAN-GP, and SN-GAN, while having the speed of original GAN.
+TODO: see if RGAN can scale well with batch size.

 Progressive GAN: